Eligibility

 Congregations that share space and partner with other nonprofit organizations are prioritized.

-7. The property must have urgent repair needs related to structural components, walls, roofs, and/or other elements of the building envelope that are integral to building preservation and longevity.
+7. The property must have urgent repair needs related to structural components, walls, roof, and/or other elements of the building envelope that are integral to a building's preservation and longevity.

 8. Anticipated capital projects must respect the property’s historic character and materials, and must adhere to the Secretary of the Interior’s Standards for Rehabilitation.